GoogleCloudPlatform/ai-on-gke/applications/jupyter/README.md

 ## Auto Brand creation and IAP enablement

-**IMPORTANT** If you enable automatic brand creation, only `Internal` brand will be created, meaning that only users under the same org as the project will be able to access the application.
+**IMPORTANT** If you enable automatic brand creation, only `Internal` brand will be created, allowing only the users under the same org as the project to access the application.

-Ensure that the following variables within `variables.tf` are set:
+Ensure that the following variables within `workloads.tfvars` are set:

 * enable_iap_service - Enables the IAP service API.
 Leave as false if IAP is enabled before.
-* brand - creates a brand for the project, only one is currently allowed per project.
-If there is already a brand, leave the variable empty.
+* brand - creates a brand for the project.
+Only one is currently allowed per project.
+Leave it empty to create a new brand
 * support_email - used by brand, required field.
 * **IMPORTANT** client_id and client_secret - If your brand is `external`, you must provide your own client_id and client_secret.
 If your brand is `internal`, you can choose to leave the variable as is and allow terraform to create one for you.
 * if you do bring your own OAuth client, you must add to the `Authorized redirect URIs` Field:  `https://iap.googleapis.com/v1/oauth/clientIds/<client ID>:handleRedirect`

 **Note:**
-We allow user to set their own domains, in the `variables.tf` file.
-Since we are also using an Ingress Object, it is required for the Ingress to also have specifiy the name of the global static address.
+This module uses `<ip>.nip.io` as the domain name with a global static ipv4 address that is configured automatically.
+Optionaly you can also use a custom doamin & existing ingress ip address in the `workloads.tfvars` file.

 ## Additional Information

-For more information about Jupyterhub profiles and the preset profiles visit [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/jupyter-on-gke/profiles.md)
+For more information about Jupyterhub profiles and the preset profiles visit [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/applications/jupyter/profiles.md)

-For more information about the variables used in this Terraform template visit [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/jupyter-on-gke/variable_definitions.md)